mstsuite/MuST/ase_must/README.rst

 * Here, ``index`` should match the index from :code:`Atoms` object.
 That's where it's position is taken from.
 Length of this list should match the number of atoms in :code:`Atoms` object.
 * The cell dimensions and positions are still taken from the :code:`Atoms` object.
-Use ``method=3`` in :class:`MuST <MuST.ase_must.must.MuST>` calculator to perform a KKR-CPA calculation
+Use ``method=3`` in :code:`MuST <MuST.ase_must.must.MuST>` calculator to perform a KKR-CPA calculation

 ::